 Night’s Dream at the Teatro Ponchielli in Cremona and then on tour for

-OperaLombardia (Como, Brescia, Pavia) and in Reggio Emilia; symphonic concerts with the Bremer Philharmoniker.
+OperaLombardia (Como, Brescia, Pavia) and in Reggio Emilia; symphonic concerts with the Bremer Philharmoniker; Tosca at

-Future engagements include: Verdi’s Requiem at the Grange Festival with the Bournemouth Symphony Orchestra & Chorus; Tosca at the Tulsa Opera (Oklahoma, US); La Bohème for the season opening of the New Israeli Opera in Tel Aviv; Risurrezione by Alfano at the Wexford Festival Opera.
+Future engagements include: Verdi’s Requiem at the Grange Festival with the Bournemouth Symphony Orchestra & Chorus; La Bohème for the season opening of the New Israeli Opera in Tel Aviv; Risurrezione by Alfano at the Wexford Festival Opera; the world premiere of Marco Tutino’s Miseria e Nobiltà at the Teatro Carlo Felice in Genoa; L’Italiana in Algeri at the Opéra de Toulon.

 Born in Turin, Francesco Cilluffo received his conducting and composition degree from the Conservatorio “Giuseppe Verdi” in his hometown and graduated in Musicology from the Turin University.
 He furthered his studies in London, where he was awarded a Master in Composition (with distinction) at the Guildhall School of Music and Drama and a PhD in Composition at King’s College, London.